ardakkk/ardakkk/README.md

 ### Hi there 👋

-- 🔭  I’m currently working on alabs.team
+- 🔭  I’m currently working on mediamonks
 - 🌱  I’m currently learning c++
 - 👯  I’m looking to collaborate on share knowledge
 - 💬  Ask me about JavaScript and ⚽